iotaledger/iota.js/README.md

 - **`api`**: Core API functionality for interacting with the IOTA core.
 - **`utils`**: Utility related functions for conversions, validation and so on
 - **`multisig`**: Functions for creating and signing multi-signature addresses and transactions.
-- **`validate`**: Validator functions that can help with determining whether the inputs or results that you get are valid.
+- **`valid`**: Validator functions that can help with determining whether the inputs or results that you get are valid.

 In the future new IOTA Core modules (such as Flash, MAM) and all IXI related functionality will be available.